 Britannic was launched in 1929 and made her maiden voyage on 28 June 1930.
 Less than five years later the ship made her maiden voyage for Cunard-White Star Line; the newly formed line that resulted from Cunard and White Star merging.

 Britannic survived the war, and returned to Cunard-White Star in 1947 after a refurbishment in Liverpool.
-That same year, Cunard bought out the remaining White Star stock in the company and dropped the White Star name.
-However, the line retained Britannic’s name and White Star livery as a mark of respect to the once great White Star Line.
+That same year, Cunard bought the remaining White Star stock in the company and dropped the White Star name.
+However, the line retained Britannic’s name and White Star livery, as a mark of respect to the heritage of White Star Line.

 Image source: Wikimdia Commons